letsencrypt/acme-spec/draft-barnes-acme.md

 * Content of Response payloads (in authorizationRequest messages)
 * How the server uses the Challenge and Response to verify control of an identifier

+The general structure of Challenge and Response payloads is as follows:

+type (required, string):
-The only general requirement for Challenge and Response payloads is that they MUST be structured as a JSON object, and they MUST contain a parameter "type" that specifies the type of Challenge or Response encoded in the object.
+: The type of Challenge or Response encoded in the object.

+uri (optional, string):
+: The URI to which a response can be posted.

+status (optional, string):
+: The status of this authorization.
+Possible values are: "unknown", "pending", "processing", "valid", "invalid" and "revoked".
+If this field is missing, then the default value is "pending".

+validated (optional, string):
+: The time at which this challenge was completed by the server, encoded in the format specified in RFC 3339 {{RFC3339}}.

+error (optional, dictionary of string):
+: The error that occurred while the server was validating the challenge, if any.
+This field is structured as a problem document {{I-D.ietf-appsawg-http-problem}}.

+All additional fields are specified by the Challenge type.
+The server MUST ignore any values provided in the "uri", "status", "validated", and "error" fields of a Response payload.
+Additionally, if the server sets a Challenge's "status" to "invalid", it SHOULD include the "error" field to tell the client why they failed the challenge.

 Different challenges allow the server to obtain proof of different aspects of control over an identifier.
 In some challenges, like Simple HTTP and DVSNI, the client directly proves control of an identifier.
 In other challenges, such as Proof of Possession, the client proves historical control of the identifier, by reference to a prior authorization transaction or certificate.